Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/generated/alfresco-activiti-deployment-rest-api/docs/DescriptorControllerApi.md

 DescriptorControllerApi apiInstance = new DescriptorControllerApi();
-LocalDate createdDateFrom = LocalDate.now(); // LocalDate | Date used as start interval in search by creation date.
+LocalDate createdDateFrom = new LocalDate(); // LocalDate | Date used as start interval in search by creation date.
 Allowed formats: yyyy-MM-dd or yyyy-MM-ddTHH:mm:ss or yyyy-MM-ddTHH:mm:ss.SSS.
-OffsetDateTime createdDateFromStartOfDay = OffsetDateTime.now(); // OffsetDateTime |
+OffsetDateTime createdDateFromStartOfDay = new OffsetDateTime(); // OffsetDateTime |
-LocalDate createdDateTo = LocalDate.now(); // LocalDate | Date used as end interval in search by creation date.
+LocalDate createdDateTo = new LocalDate(); // LocalDate | Date used as end interval in search by creation date.
 Allowed formats: yyyy-MM-dd or yyyy-MM-ddTHH:mm:ss or yyyy-MM-ddTHH:mm:ss.SSS.
-OffsetDateTime createdDateToEndOfDay = OffsetDateTime.now(); // OffsetDateTime |
+OffsetDateTime createdDateToEndOfDay = new OffsetDateTime(); // OffsetDateTime |
 Integer maxItems = 56; // Integer |
 String name = "name_example"; // String | Filter on descriptor name, showing all descriptors that contains the search key.
 Integer skipCount = 56; // Integer |